 weapon – This accessory will vary according to your particular turtle.
 Raphael carries a pair of sai.
 I bought these at Target for $2.

-With all the materials assembled now you’re ready to
+With all the materials assembled now you’re ready to make the costume.

 STEP 1: Make a rectangle template from a piece of cardboard and then use that to cut out the turtle abs from the light green fabric.
 Next cut the corners a bit to round them.